julia-actions/cache/README.md

         cache-registries: "true"
 ```

-Note that caching the registries may actually slow down the workflow running time on Windows runners.
+However note that caching the registries may mean that the registry will not be updated each run.
-That is why caching the registries is disabled by default.

 ### Optional Inputs

-- `cache-name` - Name used as part of the cache keys.
+- `cache-name` - The cache key prefix.
 Defaults to `julia-cache`.
-If your matrix has `julia-version` or
-  `arch` under different names, interpolate their values into this name.
+The key body automatically includes matrix vars `version/julia-version`, `arch` and the OS.
+Include any other parameters/details in this prefix to ensure one unique cache key per concurrent job type.
 - `cache-artifacts` - Whether to cache `~/.julia/artifacts/`.
 Defaults to `true`.
 - `cache-packages` - Whether to cache `~/.julia/packages/`.
 Defaults to `true`.
 - `cache-registries` - Whether to cache `~/.julia/registries/`.
 Defaults to `false`.
 Disabled to ensure CI gets latest versions.